codysork/msi-pywal-keycolors/README.md

 - Edit the keycolors script and add your MSI keyboard model.

   Example: ```MSI_MODEL="ge73"```
-- Edit the X_RESOURCES_COLOR variable and choose which color from your Xresource file you will be loading to your keyboard.
+- Edit the X_RESOURCES_COLOR variable and choose which color from your pywal configuration you will be loading to your keyboard.
 This script accepts any integer from 0 to 15.

   Example:```X_RESOURCES_COLOR_NUM=8```
 - Run in your terminal: